briankleinqiu/Stat154-finalProject/PythonStuff/README.md

 Each of these files creates a model, a prediction on the holdout set, and a prediction on the test set used for submission as a csv file:

 - SparseLogistic.py creates a sparse logistic model (logistic model with L1 penalty and C parameter tuned to .9), accuracy is 79.6248%
-- XGboost.py creates 2 xgboost models using a linear method and tree, some parameters tuned using XGBoost\_CV.py, accuracy is 79.35% for linear and 69.89% for tree
+- XGboost.py creates 2 xgboost models using a linear method and tree, some parameters tuned using XGBoost\_CV.py, accuracy is 79.507% for linear and 69.89% for tree
 - NaiveBayes.py creates the Multinomial model, can't get Gaussian/Bernoulli to work on my laptop.
 77.2108%
 - SVM.py creates a linear SVM model with L1 penalty, takes forever.
 79.56% on holdout with L2 penalty and identical to logistic on Kaggle, .79585 with L1 penalty
-- kernelSVM.py creates a kernel SVM model, takes hours so run with caution.
+- kernelSVM.py creates a kernel SVM model with Gaussian rbf kernel, is O(n^2) so train on a smaller subset.
+65.577% with rbf, 50.18644 with poly
+- KNN.py: doesn't work due to errors with scipy sparse matrix

 MISC: